hairizuanbinnoorazman/blog/content/posts/20200309_tryingKnativeFromScratch.md

 sudo systemctl daemon-reload
 sudo systemctl restart kubelet

-# Run the following command to prep it for flannel CNI use
+# Run the following command to prep it for weavenet CNI use
 sudo sysctl net.bridge.bridge-nf-call-iptables=1
 ```